nicolacimmino/MorseDecoder/README.md

 For the conversion from morse (sequences of dots and dashes) to ASCII I make use of an alghotithm that I have not seen published anywhere so far.
 The alghorithm performs fundamentally a binary search inside a precalculated string taking either branch every time according to the current symbol being a dot or a dash.
 The pre calculated string has been prepared by running through the algorithm the morse code of each letters and seeing where is caused it to land in the string.

+There are two indexes that point, initially, to the begnning and to the end of the string respectively.
+At every new element the function is called and, if the element is a dot the starting pointer is incremented by one and the end ponter is moved just before the half.
+If the element is a dash the start pointer is moved just after the half of the current range.
+In this way every sequence of dashes and dots will land in a different position of the string that will contain the ASCII representation of that sequence.

 The current string contains 65 symbols that guarantee no clashing if all A-Z and 0-9 digits are used.
 If more symbols are to be added extra space should be made in the lookup string to avoid clashing.
 The size can be empirically determined by ensuring, when creating the string, that no char is assigned to a position that already contains a char, if that happens the string needs to be lengthened until no collisions are found.

+Note that with this method invalid strings of elements cannot be detected as you will end up landing anyway on a char in the string and, in some cases, this might be a valid char even if represented by a different sequence.